EgosOwn/onionr/README.md

 Onionr is a decentralized, peer-to-peer data storage network, designed to be anonymous and resistant to (meta)data analysis and spam.

 Onionr stores data in independent packages referred to as 'blocks' (not to be confused with a blockchain).
 The blocks are synced to all other nodes in the network.
 Blocks and user IDs cannot be easily proven to have been created by particular nodes (only inferred).
+Even if there is enough evidence to believe a particular node created a block, nodes still operate behind Tor or I2P and as such are not trivially known to be at a particular IP address.

-Users are identified by ed25519 public keys, which can be used to sign blocks (optional) or send encrypted data.
+Users are identified by ed25519 public keys, which can be used to sign blocks or send encrypted data.

 Onionr can be used for mail, as a social network, instant messenger, file sharing software, or for encrypted group discussion.